-The Dean of Students' office focus is to provide a conducive nurturing environment for all students where students develop spiritually, emotionally, socially, mentally and intellectually and shaping the character of students to make them students of integrity, honest and with great morals and values that will in return translate to the kind of citizens they will be in society.
-This is achieved in partnership with the University Management, Partners, Donors, Philanthropists, Students Leadership and staff in the officers.
+The Office of the Dean of Students' focus is to provide a conducive nurturing environment for all students to enable them develop spiritually, emotionally, socially, mentally and intellectually and to shape the character of students to make them persons of integrity, honest and with great morals and values that will in return translate to the kind of citizens they will become in society.
+This is achieved in partnership with the University Management, Partners, Donors, Philanthropists, Students Leadership and Staff.